nielsenjared/nielsenjared.github.io/content/blog/goals/index.md

 We can boil it down to two factors:

-* the resolution is too ambitious or too ambiguous or both
+* the goal is too ambitious or too ambiguous or both

-* the resolution focuses on product, not process
+* the goal focuses on product, not process

 These are two sides of the same coin.

-If we clearly define our goal and determine a realistic scope, we can focus on the process.
+If we clearly define our goals and determine a realistic scope, we can focus on the process.

 If we focus on the process, we can achieve amibitious and ambiguous goals.